Left-right splitting of elliptic flow due to directed flow in heavy ion collisions: Introduction

-Heavy ion collisions are used to study the properties of the created matter in relation to the theory of quantum chromo-dynamics.
-At high-enough energies, the created matter should be initially deconfined and thus represented by strongly-interacting parton degrees of freedom, the quark-gluon plasma (QGP)~\cite{Shuryak:1978ij}.
-Anisotropic flows in the final momentum distribution, including the directed flow $v_1$, elliptic flow $v_2$, and the more recent triangular flow $v_3$~\cite{Alver:2010gr}, are powerful tools to study nuclear physics~\cite{Voloshin:1994mz}.
-Significant anisotropic flows have been observed in non-central heavy ion collisions ~\cite{STAR:2000ekf,PHENIX:2003qra,ALICE:2010suc}, while they have also been observed in small systems such as $p$+Au, $d$+Au, He+Au~\cite{PHENIX:2018lia}, and $p$+Pb~\cite{CMS:2013jlh} collisions at high energies.
-It is well known that the initial geometry of the overlap volume in a heavy ion collision has a fluctuating and complicated three-dimensional structure event-by-event, and the initial spatial anisotropy is converted into anisotropic flows in momentum through particle interactions in transport models or the pressure in hydrodynamical models.
-On the other hand, the origin of flow-like signals in small systems including $p+p$ collisions is still under debate, where initial-state correlations ~\cite{Dusling:2017dqg,Mace:2018vwq}, the parton escape mechanism ~\cite{He:2015hfa,Lin:2015ucn} or kinetic theory ~\cite{Kurkela:2018ygx,Kurkela:2019kip}, and hydrodynamics ~\cite{Weller:2017tsr,Heinz:2019dbd} have all been proposed as the dominant mechanism.
+Heavy ion collisions provide us a way to study the properties of the created matter in relation to the theory of quantum chromodynamics.
+At high-enough energies, the created matter should be initially deconfined and be represented by parton degrees of matter, the quark-gluon plasma (QGP) ~\cite{Shuryak:1978ij}.
+Anisotropic flows in the final particle momentum distribution are powerful tools to study heavy ion physics ~\cite{Voloshin:1994mz}.
+They include the directed flow $v_1$, elliptic flow $v_2$, the more recently discovered triangular flow $v_3$ ~\cite{Alver:2010gr}, and higher-order flows.
+Significant anisotropic flows have been observed in non-central heavy ion collisions ~\cite{STAR:2000ekf,PHENIX:2003qra,ALICE:2010suc}, while they have also been observed in small systems such as $p$+Au, $d$+Au, He+Au ~\cite{PHENIX:2018lia}, and $p$+Pb~\cite{CMS:2013jlh} collisions at high energies.
+It is well known that the initial geometry of the overlap volume in a heavy ion collision has a fluctuating and complicated event-by-event three-dimensional structure, and the initial spatial anisotropies are converted into anisotropic flows in momentum through particle interactions in transport models or the pressure gradient in hydrodynamical models.
+On the other hand, the origin of flow-like behavior in small systems including $p+p$ collisions is still under debate, where initial-state correlations~\cite{Dusling:2017dqg,Mace:2018vwq}, the parton escape mechanism~\cite{He:2015hfa,Lin:2015ucn} or kinetic theory~\cite{Kurkela:2018ygx,Kurkela:2019kip}, and hydrodynamics~\cite{Weller:2017tsr,Heinz:2019dbd} have been proposed as the dominant mechanism.

-A recent study proposed the splitting of elliptic flow on opposite sides of the impact parameter axis as a new observable~\cite{Chen:2021wiv}, where it is argued to be due to the global vorticity in non-central relativistic heavy ion collisions.
-In this study, we examine the proposed $v_2$ splitting in heavy ion collisions at RHIC and LHC energies with the string melting version of a multi-phase transport (AMPT) model~\cite{Lin:2001zk,Lin:2004en}.
+Recently, the splitting of elliptic flow on opposite sides of the impact parameter axis has been proposed as a new observable ~\cite{Chen:2021wiv}, where it is argued to be the result of the global vorticity in non-central relativistic heavy ion collisions.
+In this study, we examine this $v_2$ splitting in A+A collisions at RHIC and LHC energies.